atramvu/ImperviousWaterQuality-Vu/README.md

          - Residential Hight Density,
          - Industrial, and
          - Commercial/Mixed Use
+   2. **Prepare Impervious Layer**
       - Dissolve all polygons within each reclassified land use categories to merge them into one feature using the Dissolve tool.
    - Dissolve all Impervious Polygons to create a single Impervious Surface layer using the Dissolve tool
    - Intersect the Impervious Surface layer with the Dissolved Land Use layer to calculate the Impervious Surface by Land Use, this create a new data called `ImperviousByLandUse`.
    - In the `ImperviousByLandUse` data, calculated 2 fields: Impervious Area in m2 and Land Use in m2, both fields were calculated using the Geometry Calculator tool.